 The most obvious characteristic of the black-headed python is its black head and neck.
 This species of python is a long slender snake patterned with dark bands.
 Black-headed pythons have been known to grow up to 2.5 metres in length, with females tending to grow larger than males.

-Black-headed Pythons inhabit Northern Australia, from central Queensland to the Pilbara region of Western Australia.
+Black-headed pythons inhabit northern Australia, from central Queensland to the Pilbara region of Western Australia.
 They can be found living in rocky outcrops, along water courses, in hollow logs and down burrows.
 During warmer weather, this species is nocturnal.
-During the cooler months the Black-headed Python is dominantly diurnal.
+During the cooler months the black-headed python is dominantly diurnal.

-A Black-headed Python's diet consist of small mammals, birds, reptiles and frogs.
+A black-headed python's diet consist of small mammals, birds, reptiles and frogs.
 Pythons wind their body coils around their prey, constricting and slowly suffocating their prey.
 Constriction causes the chest cavity to lapse, it then deflates the lungs and compresses the heart.

 Before breeding, males occasionally engage in combat displays, and may bite one another.
-Like other pythons, the females have egg layers and stay coiled around their eggs for two to three months until they hatch.
+Like other pythons, the females are egg layers and stay coiled around their eggs for two to three months until they hatch.
 Once hatched, the newborn mature slowly, taking four to five years to reach sexual maturity.

 Black Headed Python Profiles